-In 2020, the macro-economic environment (both globally and within the UAE) was materially affected by the COVID-19 pandemic and continues to be affected as at the date of this Base Prospectus.
-As a result of the economic challenges resulting from the COVID-19 pandemic, credit quality may deteriorate quickly and in excess of existing models for ECL, markets may be highly volatile and there may be a significant drop in overall liquidity levels globally.
+In 2020, the macro-economic environment (both globally and within the UAE) has been materially affected by the COVID-19 outbreak.
+As a result of the economic challenges resulting from the COVID-19 outbreak, credit quality may deteriorate quickly and in excess of existing models for ECL, markets may be highly volatile and there may be a significant drop in overall liquidity levels globally.
 Although the Central Bank has taken a number of steps to minimise such impact, there can be no assurance as to whether or how quickly the macro-economic environment will recover.
 Further, such measures may also affect the banking sector adversely.
-For further information, please see "Risk Factors - Risk Factors Relating to the Group's Business Activities - The Group is exposed to market risks due to its operations as a financial institution - The Group's business, results of operations, financial condition and prospects may be materially adversely affected by changes in the macro-economic environment following the COVID-19 pandemic" and "The United Arab Emirates Banking Sector and Regulations - Recent Trends in Banking - TESS".
+For further information, please see "Risk Factors - Risk Factors relating to the Group's business activities - The Group is exposed to market risks due to its operations as a financial institution - COVID-19 outbreak" and "The United Arab Emirates Banking Sector and Regulations - Recent Trends in Banking - Targeted Economic Support Scheme".